 f.
-Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8)
+Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8) Required/Optional:

 Required if the subject:organizationName field, subject:givenName field, or subject:surname field are present and subject:localityName field is absent.

-Optional if the subject:localityName field and the subject:organizationName field, and subject:givenName field, or subject:surname field are present.
+Optional if the subject:localityName field and the subject:organizationName field, the subject:givenName field, or the subject:surname field are present.

-Prohibited if the subject:organizationName field, subject:givenName field, or subject:surname field are absent.
+Prohibited if the subject:organizationName field, the subject:givenName field, or subject:surname field are absent.